ramoonlorenzo/ramoonlorenzo/README.md

 <details>
 <summary>👋 Hi there</summary>

 I'm a dedicated **developer** who loves to learn and share knowledge.
-My journey began as an undergraduate student, where I explored the fields of **Interior Design** and **Architecture and Urbanism**.
-I've also had the unique experience of working as a **Tattoo Artist**, improving my artistic skills and creativity.
+I studied Interior Design and Architecture & Urbanism for a total of three years.
+During this time, I explored my artistic and creative skills while working as a Tattoo Artist.

 I'm always looking for new challenges and opportunities for personal and professional growth.
 Currently, I've been working on my **career transition** to the technology field.
-My primary goal is to become a **Full Stack Developer**.
+My main goal is to become a **Full Stack Developer**.

 In my free time, I enjoy reading, drawing, gaming, watching anime, movies, TV Series/Shows, and exploring new places.